266 related texts · Page 4 of 6

 The Heikhalot (the heavenly palaces) Rabbati, one of the central texts of the Heikhalot literature, offers us just such a glimpse, a breathtaking vision of King David's ascent to t...

-And while the Torah itself seems to discourage the idea, hinting at the impossibility of seeing God and living, the mystical tradition, particularly the Heikhalot (the heavenly pal...
+While the Torah itself seems to discourage the idea, hinting at the impossibility of seeing God and living, the mystical tradition, particularly the Heikhalot (the heavenly palaces...

 The ancient Israelites felt that way too.
-Imagine them, fresh from the Exodus, facing a mountain of mitzvot (commandments), commandments.
+Them, fresh from the Exodus, facing a mountain of mitzvot (commandments), commandments.
 Build a sanctuary!
 Study the Torah!
-Live a...
+Live a life of...

 Da'at (Knowledge) Tevunot, a profound work of Jewish thought, offers a fascinating explanation, linking our desires directly to the boundaries of our minds and the spiritual light ...

-Jewish mystical tradition speaks to this very tension, and it offers a path through it. to a fascinating passage from the Tikkun (spiritual repair)ei Zohar, specifically Tikkun 109...
+Jewish mystical tradition speaks to this very tension, and it offers a path through it. to a fascinating passage from the Tikkunei (spiritual repair) Zohar, specifically Tikkun 109...

 The Mekhilta records a disagreement between two sages about the verse "And they came to Marah" (Exodus 15:23).
 Rabbi Yehoshua says that Israel came to three places at that time.
 Ra...